open-mmlab/mmagic/docs/en/community/contributing.md

 # Contributing guidance

-Welcome to the MMEditing community, we are committed to building a toolbox for cutting-edge image, video and 3D content generation, editing and processing techniques.
+Welcome to the mmagic community, we are committed to building a toolbox for cutting-edge image, video and 3D content generation, editing and processing techniques.

 This section introduces following contents: